OfficeDev/office-js-docs-pr/docs/develop/overview-authn-authz.md

 In some scenarios not only do you need the user's identity, but you also need to access [Microsoft Graph](/graph) resources on behalf of the user.
 For example, you may need to send an email, or create a chat in Teams on behalf of the user.
 These actions, and more, can be accomplished through Microsoft Graph.
 You'll need to follow these steps:

 1. Get the access token for the current user through SSO by calling [getAccessToken](/javascript/api/office-runtime/officeruntime.auth#getAccessToken_options_).
-1. Use the on-behalf-of flow to exchange the access token for a new access token containing claims that allow your add-in to call Microsoft Graph.

-To use SSO to access Microsoft Graph, your add-in in a task pane or function file calls the [getAccessToken](/javascript/api/office-runtime/officeruntime.auth#getAccessToken_options_) method.
-If the user is not signed in, Office will open a dialog box and navigate it to the Azure Active Directory login page.
+If the user is not signed in, Office will open a dialog box and sign in the user with the Microsoft identity platform.
 After the user signs in, or if the user is already signed in, the method returns an access token.
-The token is a bootstrap token in the **On Behalf Of** flow.
-Specifically, it has a `scope` claim with the value `access_as_user`.
-For guidance about the claims in the token, see [Microsoft identity platform access tokens](/azure/active-directory/develop/access-tokens#payload-claims).
-For an example of a one of these tokens, see [Example access token](sso-in-office-add-ins.md#example-access-token).

-After your code obtains the token, it uses it in the **On Behalf Of** flow to obtain a second token: an access token to Microsoft Graph.
+1. Use the OAuth 2.0 On-Behalf-Of flow to exchange the access token for a new access token containing the necessary delegated user identity and permissions that allow your add-in to call Microsoft Graph.

-Before you begin implementing Office SSO, be sure that you are thoroughly familiar with these two articles.
+Before you begin implementing SSO to access Microsoft Graph in your add-in, be sure that you are thoroughly familiar with the following articles.

 - [Enable single sign-on for Office Add-ins](sso-in-office-add-ins.md)
 - [Authorize to Microsoft Graph with SSO](authorize-to-microsoft-graph.md)

-You should also read at least one of the walkthrough articles listed here.
-Even if you don't carry out the steps, these contain valuable information about how you implement Office SSO and the **On Behalf Of** flow.
+You should also read at least one of the following articles that will walk you through building an Office Add-in to use SSO and access Microsoft Graph.
+Even if you don't carry out the steps, they contain valuable information about how you implement SSO and the On-Behalf-Of flow.

 - [Create an ASP.NET Office Add-in that uses single sign-on](create-sso-office-add-ins-aspnet.md)
 - [Create an Node.js Office Add-in that uses single sign-on](create-sso-office-add-ins-nodejs.md)